AdobeDocs/workfront-learn.en/help/manage-work/intermediate-projects/understand-cross-project-predecessors.md

 >* Or you're already comfortable using predecessors in your projects

-In this video you will learn:
+In this video, you will learn:

 * What a cross-project predecessor is and how it can be useful
 * How to create a cross-project predecessor